eficode-academy/terraform-fundamentals/01-terraform basic commands.md

 ### 1. Initialize Your Terraform Workspace

-Navigate to the `terraform basic commands` directory within your project
+Navigate to the `terraform basic commands` directory within your project.

 Initialize the Terraform workspace to prepare your environment: